What is a "rate lock period"?

-Although there might be a choice of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
-You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would have with a shorter rate lock span of time
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans usually costing more.
+You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would have with a shorter rate lock period

 Other Interest Saving Strategies